 Extreme Weather and Natural Disasters Research Unit$6.00 Add to cart

 Try out a few topics with your class!
 In addition, you can also find all of these research units in my Teachers pay Teachers store!

 Want a FREE sample of the research units to use with these research topics?

-If so, you can grab a free sample of the units inside the free resource library.
+If so, you can grab a free sample of the units below.
 This freebie includes pages that will help your student understand how to use text features during their research!
-A new research freebie will be added soon, too.
-By signing up, you will be the first to receive it!
-Pretty sweet, right?

 I hope you found the ultimate list of research topics for kids helpful for your students!
 Have you tried one of these units in your classroom or homeschool?
 I’d love to hear all about it in the comments!